 Three Million Children Waiting

 Here is the statistic that transforms this conversation from an academic exercise into a moral emergency.
-According to MENTOR, the National Mentoring Partnership, approximately nine million young people in America are growing up without any meaningful adult mentoring relationship outside of their parents.
+According to MENTOR, the National Mentoring Partnership, approximately nine million young people in America grow up without any meaningful adult mentoring relationship outside their parents.
 Of those, roughly one in three — more than three million — are Black youth who have expressed a desire for a mentor and cannot find one (MENTOR, The Mentoring Effect, 2014).

-The waiting lists tell the story:
+The waiting lists tell the story.

 - Big Brothers Big Sisters chapters in major cities have wait times stretching months to years